alan7riva/alan7riva.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Dr Alan Riva Palacio
-description: Blue Ham is a PhD candidate at Broom University.
+description: I'm a researcher at UNAM's institute of applied mathematics, IIMAS, in the statistics and probability department.
+My main interests are Bayesian nonparametric statistics, inference of stochastic processes and simulation methods.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: Bayesian, nonparametrics, statistics
 ---

 Blue Ham is a PhD candidate at Broom University.
 His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.